TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/BE.rst

    whenever more than 3 failed backend login attempts (regardless of user) are detected within an hour.

+   Have also a look into the :ref:`security guidelines
+   <security-global-typo3-options-warning-email-addr>`.

 .. index::
    TYPO3_CONF_VARS BE; warning_mode
 .. _typo3ConfVars_be_warning_mode: